user-promi/catalogx/readme.txt

 [**Catalog**](https://catalogx.com/product-catalog/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=catalogxwporg)

 The Catalog module 🛒 helps you create a tailored shopping experience with enhanced product enquiry capabilities by offering a private or catalog-only mode for your WooCommerce store.
-This feature is perfect for businesses that want to manage price visibility, attract specific customer segments, or operate a members-only store.
+Inquiry feature is perfect for businesses that want to manage price visibility, attract specific customer segments, or operate a members-only store.
 By controlling how and when prices are displayed, you can increase lead generation and encourage customer inquiries, which can then be converted into sales 💬.

 #Key Features:
 🛍️ Enable Catalog Mode for the entire site or specific products to create a unique shopping experience.